 Background

-To better understand the potential relationship between COVID-19 disease morbidity/mortality and microbial community dynamics/functional profiles from a hologenome standpoint, we conducted a multivariate taxonomic and functional microbiome comparison of publicly available human bronchoalveolar lavage fluid (BALF) metatranscriptome samples amongst COVID-19 (n=32), community acquired pneumonia (n=25), and uninfected samples (n=29) with a stratified analysis based on mortality amongst the COVID-19 cohort with known outcomes of deceased (n=10) versus survived (n=15).
-Our overarching hypothesis was that there is a potentially informative relationship between the BALF microbiome and the severity of COVID-19 disease onset and progression.
+To better understand the potential relationship between COVID-19 and hologenome microbial community dynamics and functional profiles, we conducted a multivariate taxonomic and functional microbiome comparison of publicly available human bronchoalveolar lavage fluid (BALF) metatranscriptome samples amongst COVID-19 (n=32), community acquired pneumonia (n=25), and uninfected samples (n=29).
+We then performed a stratified analysis based on COVID-19 mortality amongst cohorts with known outcomes of deceased (n=10) versus survived (n=15).
+Our overarching hypothesis was that compared to uninfected and CAP metatranscriptome profiles, there are detectable and functionally significant relationships between bacterial metatranscriptomes associated with COVID-19 disease onset, progression, severity.

 Results

-We observed 34 functionally discriminant gene ontology (GO) terms in COVID-19 disease compared to the CAP and uninfected cohorts, and 21 GO terms functionally discriminant to COVID-19 mortality (q < 0.05).
-GO terms enriched in the COVID-19 disease cohort included hydrolase activity, and significant GO terms under the parental terms of biological regulation, viral process, and interspecies interaction between organisms.
-Notable GO terms associated with COVID-19 mortality included nucleobase-containing compound biosynthetic process, organonitrogen compound catabolic process, pyrimidine-containing compound biosynthetic process, and DNA recombination, RNA binding, magnesium and zinc ion binding, oxidoreductase activity, and endopeptidase activity.
+Compared to the CAP and uninfected cohorts, we observed 34 (q < 0.05) functionally discriminant gene ontology (GO) terms in COVID-19 disease enriched in the COVID-19 disease cohort included hydrolase activity, and significant GO terms under the parental terms of biological regulation, viral process, and interspecies interaction between organisms.
+In our analysis stratifying based on COVID-19 mortality outcomes, we identified 21 GO terms including nucleobase-containing compound biosynthetic process, organonitrogen compound catabolic process, pyrimidine-containing compound biosynthetic process, and DNA recombination, RNA binding, magnesium and zinc ion binding, oxidoreductase activity, and endopeptidase activity.
 A Dirichlet multinomial mixtures clustering analysis resulted in a best model fit using three distinct clusters that were significantly associated with COVID-19 disease and mortality.
 We additionally observed discriminant taxonomic differences associated with COVID-19 disease and mortality in the genus Sphingomonas, belonging to the Sphingomonadacae family, Variovorax, belonging to the Comamonadaceae family, and in the class Bacteroidia, belonging to the order Bacteroidales.

 Conclusions

-Collectively, while this data does not speak to causality nor directionality of the association, it does demonstrate a significant relationship between the human microbiome and COVID-19 disease morbidity and mortality, rendering testable hypotheses that warrant further investigation.
+To our knowledge, this study is the first to evaluate significant differences in taxonomic and functional signatures between BALF metatranscriptomes from COVID-19, CAP, and uninfected cohorts, as well as associating these taxa and microbial gene expression pathways with COVID-19 morbidity and mortality.
+Collectively, this study demonstrates significant relationships between the composition and functions of the human microbiome with COVID-19, CAP, and those shared or divergent between these two respiratory diseases states.
+The results from this study provide a strong scientific premise for testable hypotheses rendered herein, which warrant further investigation to provide a molecular understanding of the causality and directionality of host-microbiome-pathogen interactions.

 Background